CloveSoftware/auth-system/README.md

 [Supabase](https://supabase.com) is an excellent Backend-as-a-Service offering built upon Postgres for small teams, with integrated features such as PostgREST and GoTrue authentication.
-This project allows you to use Supabase Auth while providing a unique face for your authentication service, as well as allowing for things like idP/SAML
+This project allows you to use Supabase Auth while providing a unique face for your authentication service, as well as allowing for things like signle-sign-on.

+This authentication service serves as the base of our infrastructure.

 ### Flow